kyletmartinez/after-effects-scripts/Utilities/README.md

 ### [Milliseconds To Frames (v1.1)](Milliseconds_To_Frames.jsx)

-Easily calcuate millseconds to frames and frames to milliseconds.
+Easily calculate milliseconds to frames and frames to milliseconds.